transdigiware/blockchain/reference/tracking.md

 ```
 Find your smart contract pod by examining the associated `chaincode-id` that contains the smart contract name and version.

-Then in LogDNA, to view the logs for the `myjavacc` version 1.1 smart contract, you can enter the pod name in the search bar as follows:
+Then in {{site.data.keyword.la_full_notm}}, to view the logs for the `myjavacc` version 1.1 smart contract, you can enter the pod name in the search bar as follows:
 ```
 pod:<SMART_CONTACT_POD>
 ```